HomeLatest NewsTelecomJuhi Chawla’s controversial lawsuit against 5G network withdrawn from Delhi High Court

 Advertisement

-The court said the suit filed by actress-environmentalist and others was to gain publicity which was clear as Chawla circulated the video conferencing link of the hearing on her social media which resulted in the repeated disruptions thrice by unknown miscreants who continued disruptions despite repeated warnings.
+The court said the suit filed by actress-environmentalist and others was to gain publicity which was clear as Chawla circulated the video conferencing link of the hearing on her social media account which resulted in the repeated disruptions thrice by unknown miscreants who continued disruptions despite repeated warnings.

 Get the day's headlines from Tech Observer straight in your inbox